arrow_left_alt

 Tips and best practices

-• Set naming standards – e.g., “Color” instead of “Product color”
+• Set naming standards e.g., “Color” instead of “Product color” - this helps you create product templates that maintain consistency across your catalog

 • Avoid duplicates and synonyms - standardize values (e.g., “Black” instead of “black”)